Hybrid clubs can be a saving grace for many golfers who are just starting out.

 Let’s take a deeper look into each of these and why they’re important.

 Beginning with the adjustable sliding weight, you can alter the settings to find an optimal ball flight that suits your golf game.

 There are draw and fade bias settings that can be achieved to help counter a swing tendency you may have, which can straighten out your swing by adjusting the club rather than adjusting your swing.

 The Speed Pocket technology is a slit or “gap” that sits on the sole of the club right behind the club face.
-It’s design allows it to provide the club increased flexibility which produces higher ball speeds and more distance.
+Its design allows it to provide the club with increased flexibility which produces higher ball speeds and more distance.

 This is especially beneficial on strikes that are low on the club face which may lose speed normally without the assistance of the Speed Pocket technology to help counter it.

 The Two-Tone Crown is a design feature that is supposed to encourage better alignment of the club face to the golf ball and target.

-Improving your alignment can help your golf shots be more accurate and this starts with how you set up the club at address.
+Improving your alignment can help your golf shots be more accurate and this starts with how you set up the club at the address.

 It’s called Two Tone because the club head crown has two colors; silver and black and the paint job design features lines that angle away from the vertical line that is used for aligning your golf ball center face.